The Data-Driven Censored Newsvendor Problem: Introduction

 \subsubsection{Impact of censoring on achievable algorithm performance.}

 This flexible framework allows us to formalize the existence of a {\it spectrum of achievability} determined by the observable boundary of the dataset.
-Our first main technical contribution is to exactly characterize this spectrum.
+Our first main technical contribution is to exactly characterize this spectrum (\Cref{thm:minimax-risk-identifiable}).
 In particular, we provide a {\it necessary and sufficient} condition for any algorithm to achieve vanishing regret in the worst case.
 This condition turns out to be equivalent to the condition assumed in \citet{ban2020confidence} and \citet{fan2022sample}: the observable boundary $\lambda$ must exceed the optimal newsvendor quantity.
 We moreover recover that in this {\it identifiable} regime, the minimax optimal ordering quantity is exactly equal to the optimal newsvendor quantity corresponding to the true demand distribution.
-This result is quite remarkable, as it formalizes that the optimality of the critical quantile is robust to a wide range of censoring levels.
+This result formalizes that the optimality of the critical quantile is robust to a wide range of censoring levels.

 In the {\it unidentifiable} setting where this condition fails to hold, however, our result implies that the regret of any algorithm is bounded away from zero, even if the decision-maker has access to infinitely many samples.
 We show this by providing an exact lower bound on the worst-case regret in such settings, which we refer to as the {\it minimax risk} $\risk$ and which can be interpreted as the information loss due to demand censoring.
 The minimax risk exhibits the natural property of being decreasing in $\lambda$, reflecting the intuition that the decision-maker's problem becomes easier as the data becomes less censored.
-From a technical perspective, the main challenge in characterizing the minimax risk is that this quantity corresponds to the optimal value of an infinite-dimensional optimization problem over all possible distributions in the ambiguity set.
-It is therefore quite surprising that this functional optimization problem is amenable to such a tight analysis, and moreover that we are able to produce an explicit expression for the minimax optimal ordering quantity.
-This minimax optimal ordering quantity similarly depends on $\lambda$, and at a high level hedges against a worst-case distribution that places weight exclusively on $\lambda$ and a known upper bound on the optimal newsvendor quantity.
+We moreover produce an explicit expression for the minimax optimal ordering quantity, which similarly depends on $\lambda$, and at a high level hedges against a worst-case distribution that places weight exclusively on $\lambda$ and a known upper bound on the optimal newsvendor quantity.